 The shape of the possible

-A bug that presents as a wiring problem at the page — the prompt isn't reaching the agent — is, on inspection, a statement about what the SDK will allow.
 The three SPEAK commands and the absence of any USER or INPUT command are not a gap in the implementation.
 They are the implementation.
-The surface area of what was exposed to the client is the product.
+The SDK's job is to control an avatar.
+The mouth.
+Not the ear.

 The fix, three layers down